 NAMI is pleased to announce that Clarissa Netter has joined the STAR Center as director.
 Ms. Netter served most recently as director of the Office of Consumer Affairs with the Mental Hygiene Administration in Maryland.
 She began her career in the mental health field as a peer counselor in Baltimore and has built a reputation for meeting the needs of under-served populations and supporting self-help adaptation.
 Ms. Netter is the 2012 Iris Award recipient from NAMI Maryland and was the 2011 Maryland Transformation Grant Statewide Legacy Award recipient.
 Please join us in welcoming Clarissa to her new role!

 “The battle isn’t over…getting his mental health back is the first step and the only way to face it.
 He knows that,” says a close friend.

 - Mental Health Care Disparities Persist for Black and Latino Children

-According to lead author, Benjamin Lê Cook, Ph.D., “About 10 percent of white youth are using mental health care compared to about half that percentage—between 4 and 5 percent—of black and Latino youth using mental health care.
+According to lead author, Benjamin Lê Cook, Ph.D., “About 10 percent of white youth are using mental health care compared to about half that percentage—between four and five percent—of black and Latino youth using mental health care.
 That 2-to-1, white-to-minority ratio is a giant disparity compared to other areas of health care.”